-Find other places to visit on the Bridgwater & Taunton Canal
+Days out on the Bridgwater & Taunton Canal

 The Bridgwater & Taunton Canal skirts its way in splendid isolation around the base of the Quantock Hills for a little over 14 miles.
 Its tranquil seclusion belies the fact that it is one of very few sections to be built in a grandiose, but ultimately doomed, plan to link the Bristol and English Channels.

 Nevertheless, the canal slotted neatly into Somerset's evolving, self-contained network of navigable waterways:

 - the Ivelchester & Langport Navigation (not complete) and the Westport Canal

 - the Chard Canal, a tub boat canal, which had four inclines